 The Main House

 Wonderwell’s building sits on 25 acres of forested land on a quiet country road, flanked by large farms, nestled in a low spur of the White Mountains near Springfield, New Hampshire, a two hour drive from Boston.
-The main house was built in 1911 by the Stoddard Family of Washington DC, and was originally used as a summer musician’s retreat by Mrs. Stoddard, a pianist with the Washington DC Philharmonic Orchestra.
+The main house was built in 1911 by the Stoddard Family of Washington DC, and was originally used by Mrs. Stoddard, a devout music lover, to host musical concerts during the summer months.
 The house sits high on a hillside with sweeping views of sky and mountains.
-On one end of the building is a Great Room, now a meditation hall, which can accommodate groups and has an oak balcony encircling the room above and two fieldstone fireplaces.
+On one end of the building is a Great Room, now the meditation hall, which can accommodate groups and has an oak balcony encircling the room above and two fieldstone fireplaces.
 Other features of this historic building include a large covered porch for outdoor practice, a kitchen with industrial appliances, dining facilities, 13 bathrooms, and 15 bedrooms of varying capacities sleeping up to 36 people.

 Springfield, New Hampshire is a small, rural town with a population of 1311.
-It is home to Lake Kolelemook, which has a public swimming beach, and to Gile State Forest, 7000 acres of protected woodlands, popular for hiking, mountain biking, snow shoeing and cross-country skiing.
+It is home to Lake Kolelemook, which has a public swimming beach, and to Gile State Forest, 7000 acres of protected woodlands, hiking and mountain biking trails, snow shoeing and cross-country skiing.
 Springfield is just 7 miles from New London and Little Lake Sunapee.